bmeurant/technical-docs/software-architecture/architectural-patterns/api-gateway.md

 # API Gateway

 An **API Gateway** is an architectural pattern that provides a single, unified entry point for a group of backend services, such as an application's [[microservices]].
-It acts as a [[posa#Proxy|reverse proxy]], sitting between the client applications and the backend services, and is responsible for request routing, composition, and protocol translation.
+It acts as a [[proxy-pattern#Reverse-Proxy|reverse proxy]], sitting between the client applications and the backend services, and is responsible for request routing, composition, and protocol translation.

 By abstracting the underlying service architecture, the API Gateway simplifies the client-side implementation and [[cohesion-coupling|decouples]] clients from the internal structure of the application.